 At first sight it is similar to any other English turf maze.
-But the labyrinth at Hilton, in Cambridgeshire, has one or two unusual features.
+But the Hilton Maze, in Cambridgeshire, has one or two unusual features.
 Not only do we know the exact date on which it was cut, but that date is in the 17th century, rather than the more usual medieval period.
-And, unlike other old mazes, the path follows the turf rather than the sunken earth beside it.
+And, unlike other old labyrinths, the path follows the turf rather than the sunken earth beside it.
 But things may not always be as they seem…

 The When and Why of the Hilton Maze

 We know – because there is a pillar at the centre that tells us so – that the Hilton Maze was cut in 1660.
 It was the work of William Sparrow, a 19 year old Royalist sympathiser, celebrating the Restoration of the British monarchy and the succession of King Charles II to the throne.
 However this may not be the whole story.
 Most mazes of this type are medieval in origin; it is possible that William Sparrow built his labyrinth upon the site of an earlier one.

 There is also a question mark over why he created the maze.
 Medieval mazes have religious connotations, and are thought to have been used for penitential purposes.
 But the Restoration was the end of a period of religious austerity.
 Is it likely that a 19 year old Royalist would have marked the return of the King with a penitential maze?
 Or did he want to recall an earlier, more carefree, time?
 Perhaps his maze was intended for recreational use, for races and games.

 If you visit the Hilton Maze, take a moment to look around the Village Green.
 Local tradition has it that the Green was laid out by the landscape architect Capability Brown, who owned land in the area.
 Whether true or not, it is certainly a well designed and historic landscape.